ziminji/objective-c-sql-query-builder/README.md

 you have a bug-fix or a unit-test, please send a message to this repository's inbox.

 Likewise, if you would like to make a recommendation on how to improve these classes, take the time to send a message so that it can be considered for an upcoming release.
-This will help keep the repository active.
+Or, if you would like to contribute to the development of this repository, go ahead and create a fork.

+## Future Development

+This project is under heavy development.
+There are development plans to add:

+* More SQL builder classes;
+* Object Relation Modeling (ORM) that will utilize both the Data Mapper and Active Record design patterns;
+* Unit-tests;
+* Documentation generated via Doxygen; and,
+* Additional tutorials.

 ## License (Apache v2.0)

 Copyright 2011 Ziminji

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at:

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)